Macquarie University

 Chemistry

-Our chemistry bridging course is for students who are studying science at university but who didn’t study chemistry at HSC level, for those needing to gain confidence in chemistry, or for those students who want a refresher course in chemistry.
+The chemistry bridging course is ideal if you plan to study university science but you didn’t study chemistry at HSC level, if you need to gain confidence in chemistry, or if you want a refresher course in chemistry.

-The course is excellent preparation for anyone interested in any of the following units:
+The course is excellent preparation for any of the following units:

 Physics